knative/docs/blog/docs/articles/getting-started-blog-p2.md

 ### Community

 As you are working on your code, you will probably want to discuss your changes with others and ask questions.
 Knative uses __Slack__ as the primary means of communication, along with __a mailing list__.
+You can find links to these communication channels [here](https://knative.dev/docs/community/#communication-channels).
 There are also weekly and bi-weekly working group meetings which you can join on zoom where we have discussions.
-To find the community calendar
-(which includes the working group meeting times and links), as well as the link to the slack and the mailing list, you can [read this article](https://knative.dev/docs/community/#communication-channels).
+To find the community calendar(which includes the working group meeting times and links), as well as the link to the slack and the mailing list, you can [read this article](https://knative.dev/docs/community/#meetings).

 ![](/blog/images/getting-started-blog-series/post2/doodle002.png)